What is the MIND diet portion?

 SaltTable salt, high-sodium sauces, canned soupsExcess sodium can raise blood pressure and harm heart health.

-As proven by various researches, the listed components can hurt the brian health in various ways and keeping away from them would greatly improve brain and body health.
+As proven by various researches, the listed components can hurt the brain health in various ways and keeping away from them would greatly improve brain and body health.

 One-day MIND Diet Meal Plan